-Grenville Draper, Ph.D., is Professor in the Department of Earth & Environment in the School of Environment, Arts, and Society at Florida International University.
+Grenville Draper, Ph.D., is Professor in the Department of Earth & Environment at Florida International University.

 Dr. Draper is also Undergraduate Program Director of Earth Sciences.
 The overall goal of his research is to use structural and metamorphic information to constrain and develop models for the tectonic evolution of the Caribbean region.
 In order to do this, Dr. Draper's research has focused largely, but not exclusively, on field studies deformation, metamorphism, and tectonic implications of metamorphic complexes in the Caribbean.
 He has examined blueschist and other metamorphic complexes in Jamaica and the northern Dominican Republic.
 In addition, he has participated in regional tectonic studies in Dominican Republic, Cuba, and Puerto Rico that have helped to understand the development of the Early Cretaceous to mid-Eocene Greater Antilles island arc.